-The engine exhaust system is one of the important vehicle systems as it deals with vehicle emission.
-The exhaust system collects the exhaust gases from the engine cylinders.
-It guides them through the central exhaust passage and releases them into the atmosphere with minimum power loss, noise, vibrations, and transfer of heat to the car’s body.
+The engine exhaust system is one of the critical vehicle systems dealing with vehicle emissions.
+First, the exhaust system collects the exhaust gases from the engine cylinders.
+Then, it guides them through the central exhaust passage.
+Finally, it releases them into the atmosphere with minimum power loss, noise, vibrations, and heat transfer to the car’s body.

 It consists of an exhaust manifold mounted on the cylinder block or head, catalytic converter, and tailpipe/silencer.
 The exhaust manifold is a set of pipes that carry exhaust gases from the cylinder head to the silencer.
-Generally, it is made of cast iron to endure the heat of the exhaust gases.
-For a smoother flow of exhaust gases, manufacturers employ a two-in-one type manifold instead of an integral type.
-‘V’ type engines employ dual-exhaust systems on each side of the engine.
-Each unit has an exhaust manifold, muffler, and also the pipes.
+Generally, manufacturers make it of cast iron to endure the heat of the exhaust gases.
+They employ a two-in-one type manifold for a smoother flow of exhaust gases instead of an integral type.
+‘V’ type engines use dual-exhaust systems on each side of the engine.
+Each unit has an exhaust manifold, muffler, and also pipes.

 Some engines have only one exhaust manifold with one muffler and one tailpipe.
-To prevent power loss, the engine exhaust system must create a minimum resistance to exhaust gas flow.
+As a result, the engine exhaust system must create a minimum resistance to exhaust gas flow to prevent power loss.
 Such resistance creates a back pressure in the exhaust system, which opposes the cylinders’ working pressure.

 Engine Exhaust System Layout:

-In practice, manufacturers especially design the exhaust system and manifold as per the engine–chassis layout.
-This is because the front suspension and steering system limit the space available for the exhaust manifolds.
+In practice, manufacturers primarily design the exhaust system and manifold as per the engine–chassis layout.
+It is because the front suspension and steering system limit the space available for the exhaust manifolds.

 Especially, modern-day compact cars have little space in the engine compartment.
-Hence, manufacturers fit very tiny, and compact exhaust systems and manifold are in these cars.
-Exhaust manifolds are designed to avoid as much as possible the overlapping of exhaust strokes, which keeps the back-pressure to a minimum.
+Hence, manufacturers fit very tiny and compact exhaust systems and manifolds in these cars.
+In addition, manufacturers design exhaust manifolds to avoid overlapping exhaust strokes as much as possible.
+Thus, it keeps the back-pressure to a minimum.

 Manufacturers often do this by dividing the manifold into two or more branches.
-This prevents any two cylinders from releasing exhaust gases into the same branch at the same time.
+Thus, it prevents any two cylinders from releasing exhaust gases into the same branch simultaneously.
 Increasing the capacity of the exhaust manifold and including large-radius bends into the design eliminates any restrictions to flow.
 It also reduces back-pressure.

 Earlier generation exhaust systems provided a heat tube to supply the heat to the carburetor’s built-in automatic choke unit.
 The center portion of the exhaust manifold often connects to the intake manifold thru’ a heat trap and damper mechanism.
 The exhaust system controls the damper thermostatically to deflect the hot exhaust gases upward and around the intake manifold when the engine’s temperature is below the predetermined value.

 The heat control is automatic.
-When the engine is cold, all the exhaust gases are at the left.
-As the engine fully warms up, none of the gas is bypassed around the intake manifold.
+When the engine is cold, all the exhaust gases are left.
+As the engine thoroughly warms up, it bypasses none of the gas around the intake manifold.
 The heat control valve is offset, being longer on one side than the other.
-This design permits the exhaust gases’ pressure to force the valve wide open against the spring and counterweight pressure when the engine is operating under full-load conditions.
-The counterweight on the valve shaft prevents it from fluttering.
+This design permits the exhaust gases’ pressure to force the valve wide open against the spring and counterweight pressure when operating under full-load conditions.
+In addition, the counterweight on the valve shaft prevents it from fluttering.

-As the engine warms up, it allows more gases to pass directly into the exhaust pipe, and less go through the intake manifold passages.
-Pre-heated air helps in better mixing with the fuel for complete combustion of the air-fuel mixture.
+As the engine warms up, more gases pass directly into the exhaust pipe, and less go through the intake manifold passages.
+In addition, pre-heated air helps better mix with the fuel for complete combustion of the air-fuel mixture.